-With later releases of Mac OS X 10.8 and 10.9, there are new UUIDs for most pre-release versions of Mac OS X. With this new policy, we still test with pre-release versions of the OS, so we can have a SpamSieve update ready to go, but we cannot actually ship it until after the OS update ships.
+With later releases of Mac OS X 10.8 through 10.10 (but not 10.10.3 or 10.10.4), there are new UUIDs for most pre-release versions of Mac OS X. With this new policy, we still test with pre-release versions of the OS, so we can have a SpamSieve update ready to go, but we cannot actually ship it until after the OS update ships.
 The reason for this is that the compatibility UUID that we need to declare is not known until we have the final shipping version of the OS update.
 This is the system working as designed: the UUID certifies that we have tested SpamSieve on the exact version of the OS that is running on your Mac.